top of page

 Describe what you like/dislike about them

-This is another reason for making sure it is not obvious upon whom the character is based!
+This is another reason for making sure it's not obvious who the character is based upon!

-You may wish to categorize them as a 'want to be liked/disliked' feature in your story from the outset - although it is surprising how many authors begin by making you like or dislike a character then, over the course of events, make you switch your opinion of them.
+You may wish to categorize them as a 'want to be liked/disliked' feature in your story from the outset - although it's surprising how many authors begin by making you like or dislike a character then, over the course of events, make you switch your opinion of them.

 This is also an opportunity for you to 'show' what the person is like, rather than 'tell', by providing examples of their character traits and personality, rather than merely saying they are 'angry' or 'sad', 'happy' or 'kind' etc.

-(Consider this: if someone relates a story about a person saving a swimmer from drowning, that impression of them (courageous) stays with you more so than if you were to simply describe them as 'brave', without proof.)
+(Consider this: if someone relates a story about a person saving a swimmer from drowning, that impression of them (through their courageous event) stays with you more so than if you were to simply describe them as 'brave', without proof.)

 What is their MAIN characteristic?